quang-do-se/aws-certs/devops/tmp/study.md

 When you enable `AWS Security Hub`, it begins to consume, aggregate, organize, and prioritize findings from AWS services that you have enabled, such as `Amazon GuardDuty`, `Amazon Inspector`, and `Amazon Macie`.

+If a `CloudFormation` stack has failed because of one resource, you can set the `RetainResource` parameter for the offending resource, and then delete the stack.
+This will bypass the problem resource and will allow the other resources, and ultimately the stack, to be deleted.

 ----------

 # Domain 6 - High Availability, Fault Tolerance, and Disaster Recovery